 - Scroll down to the new option 'Developer Options', and tap to open.

 - Ensure that 'Developer Options' is ON.

 - Also ensure that the 'USB Debugging' option is enabled.

 - You may get prompted to confirm this change.
 If you receive this pop-up, please tap 'OK / Apply'.

 Connecting your phone and PC with Droid Transfer

-Now that we have completed the setup for USB transfer, we can run our Droid Transfer app!
+Now that you have completed the setup for USB transfer, you can run your Droid Transfer app!